 ANNEX VII

-Information to be provided in visual advertisements, in technical promotional material in distance selling and in telemarketing, except distance selling on the internet
+Information to be provided in visual advertisements, in technical promotional material in distance selling and in telemarketing

-In visual advertisements for household tumble driers, for the purposes of ensuring conformity with the requirements laid down in point 1(e) of Article 3 and point (c) of Article 4, the energy efficiency class and the range of energy efficiency classes available on the label shall be shown as set out in point 4 of this Annex.
+In visual advertisements for tumble dryers, the energy efficiency class and the range of energy efficiency classes available on the label shall be shown as set out in point 4 of this Annex.

-In technical promotional material or other promotional material for household tumble driers, for the purposes of ensuring conformity with the requirements laid down in point 1(f) of Article 3 and point (d) of Article 4, the energy efficiency class and the range of energy efficiency classes available on the label shall be shown as set out in point 4 of this Annex.
+In technical promotional material or other promotional material for tumble dryers, except distance selling on the internet for which Annex VIII shall apply, the energy efficiency class and the range of energy efficiency classes available on the label shall be shown as set out in point 4 of this Annex.

-Any paper based distance selling of household tumble driers must show the energy efficiency class and the range of energy efficiency classes available on the label as set out in point 4 of this Annex.
+Any paper based distance selling of tumble dryers must show the energy efficiency class and the range of energy efficiency classes available on the label as set out in point 4 of this Annex.

 The energy efficiency class and the range of energy efficiency classes shall be shown, as indicated in Figure 1, with:

-an arrow containing the letter of the energy efficiency class, in white and in a font size at least equivalent to that of the price, when the price is shown; and
+an arrow containing the letter of the energy efficiency class of the tumble dryer, in white and in a font size at least equivalent to that of the price, when the price is shown; and

 the colour of the arrow matching the colour of the energy efficiency class; and